jpschewe/fll-sw/docs/SetupInstructions.md

 =============

 In version 4 of the software we added the ability to have sponsor logos displayed.
 These logos are displayed on the main welcome page, in between team scores on the scoreboard and on the bottom of the head to head brackets page.
-Any files with image extensions (currently the list is: `.jpg`, `.jpeg`, `.gif`, `.png`) put into the directory `tomcat/webapps/fll-sw/sponsor_logos` will be displayed on these pages.
+Any files with image extensions (currently the list is: `.jpg`, `.jpeg`, `.gif`, `.png`) put into the directory `webapps/fll-sw/sponsor_logos` will be displayed on these pages.
+There is a button on the launcher that will open this directory.

 The welcome page lists the logos sorted by filename, so you can to show the sponsors in a particular order, say by amount donated.
-Because of this is advised to name the files prefixd by `01`, `02`, etc. so that the order is clear.
+Because of this is advised to name the files prefixed by `01`, `02`, etc. so that the order is clear.
 The logos are displayed the other pages in a random order.

 To display well, a logo graphic should be approximately 150-200 pixels wide and